 Two solutions: use them on the other twin or give them away.

 One of our girls seemed to be having the blowout problem more than her sister.
 So we moved up a size on one girl and not the other.

-If both your twins are ready for the upgrade but you still have left over diapers, don’t worry: diapers make great gifts for other parents-to-be.
+If both your twins are ready for the upgrade but you still have leftover diapers, don’t worry: diapers make great gifts for other parents-to-be.
 Yes, even opened packages!
 You just don’t have to wrap those ones up.
-You only have to buy one package of diapers to appreciate even an opened package.
+The cost of diapers helps parents appreciate any free diapers they can get (even an opened package).

 What if we move up a size and the diapers are too big?